Keeping food in the garage: 4 reasons it isn't a great idea

 Let’s get the obvious out of the way: Keeping food in the garage in the summer is a bad idea.
 The garage is probably hot and damp, which is the prime condition for spoilage of all foods.

 But what about the winter, especially in cold climates?
 The main concern is temperature stability.
 Assume an uninsulated garage will stay slightly warmer than the outside temperature, so on a very cold day, that might put your garage in the safe zone, between 35 and 38 degrees.
-If the temperature dips below freezing, the texture of foods like milk or leftovers can get wonky.
-If the temperature gets above 40 degrees, that’s outside the safe range, and food can spoil.
+If the temperature dips below freezing, the texture of foods such as milk or leftovers can get wonky.
+If the temperature gets above 40 degrees, that’s outside the safe range and food can spoil.

 More From Taste of Home